-However, the CSA 2017-22 consultation carried out with 102 grandparents, highlighted the growing role grandparents are playing in providing informal childcare with 90% providing childcare on a regular basis.
-41% are looking after their grandchildren once or twice a week and 33% providing childcare for 3 or 5 days a week.
+Consultation carried out with 102 grandparents highlighted the growing role grandparents are playing in providing informal childcare with 90% providing childcare on a regular basis - 41% looking after their grandchildren once or twice a week and 33% providing childcare for 3 or 5 days a week.
 43% stated they were providing more childcare this year compared with the previous year.